ntamas/cl1/doc/cytoscape/index.rst

 until you are able to see them all.

 Right-clicking on any row of the table will bring up the `cluster context menu`_.
+Double-clicking on any row will extract the cluster into a separate Cytoscape network view.

 Detailed view
 -------------